 The COVID-19 pandemic has led to significant volatility in the housing market.
-While the economic recovery following containment and mitigation measures of COVID-19 is still ongoing, demand for new homes in our markets remains strong.
-We believe this is the result of low interest rates and short supply of homes, together with what may be a desire by many people to move out of crowded urban areas into new homes in the suburbs.
-Although mortgage interest rates have increased during the current quarter, they are still considered low by historical standards and affordability currently remains strong.
-We believe these factors will continue to support demand through fiscal 2021.
-The strong demand has also contributed to a rise in home prices to offset increases in labor, lumber and other direct building costs.
+While the economic recovery and containment and mitigation measures of COVID-19 are still ongoing, demand for new homes in our markets remains strong.
+We believe this is the result of low interest rates and short supply of homes, together with favorable demographics and workplace changes as a result of the pandemic.
+We believe these factors will continue to support demand through at least fiscal 2021.
+The strong demand has also contributed to a rise in home prices to offset increases in labor and direct building costs.
+In response to the strong demand and construction cycle time constraints, we are proactively limiting sales pace in a number of communities to align sales with our production capacity and limit our exposure to raw material price inflation.
+We are also continuing to increase our land acquisition and development investments.